 folder_open Application Development

-As you known, Google and Wikipedia are two of the most effective search engines in providing information about almost anything in the world.
-However, these kinds of tools can work only if you give them a key word to help you search for the item of interest.
-So, the question is how can you get information of an object in front of you when you don’t know what it is?
+As you have known, Google and Wikipedia are two of the most effective search engines in providing information about almost anything in the world.
+However, these kinds of tools can work only if you give them a keyword to help you search for the item of interest.
+So, the question is how can you get information about an object in front of you when you don’t know what it is?
 That is why information technology world has given birth to Augmented Reality (AR) – an ideal technology for modern life.

 What is AR?
 What can we do with it?

 AR is defined as a live direct or indirect view of a physical, real-world environment whose elements are augmented by computer-generated sensory input such as sound, video, graphics or GPS data.
 This technology increases the interaction and digital manipulation of information about everything in the real world.

 The AR technology is deeply integrating into the smart device revolution denoting the whole world.
 When using smartphones or tablets with AR I’m sure you often amazed by its applications in different fields.
 Star Walk, Google Glass, Zugara and Blippar mentioned below are some typical examples of the AR applications that are being interested in most often today.

 If you are keen on astronomy, Star Walk will bring you a fantastic experience.
 Simply pointing your iPhone or iPad to the night sky, the universe with constellations, the solar system, stars, and satellites together with their extensive information will be shown on your screen.
 For instance, to know about a certain object, you just tap it on the screen then its name will appear at the bottom of the screen in the center.
 Another screen with further information on that object will be opened when you tap it one more time.
 Now the next generation of Star Walk is Star Walk 2 – an innovated universal application with an all-new stunning design and incredible 3D models of celestial bodies.
 You can refer to Wiki link, mythology information as well as view full-screen series of gallery pictures with this application.